About the University

 Christine Haile, Chief Information Officer

-Tamra Minor, Chief Diversity Officer & Assistant Vice President for Diversity and Inclusion
+Tamra Minor, Chief Diversity Officer and Assistant Vice President for Diversity & Inclusion

 Vincent Delio, Chief of Staff

-John Reilly, Senior Counsel
+John H. Reilly, Senior Counsel

-Pierre L. Alric, Albany
+Pierre L. Alric, (Vice-Chair) Schenectady

 Robert P. Balachandran, Esq., New York City